xjtu-omics/msisensor-pro/README.md

 ![MSIsensor-pro](/fig/logo_msisensor-pro.png)

-## Please click [here](https://github.com/xjtu-omics/msisensor-pro/wiki) to see more about MSIsensor-pro.
+## Please click [here](https://github.com/xjtu-omics/msisensor-pro/wiki) to see more about MSIsensor-pro in Wiki.

 # General introduction